Tennis-Slams to trial 10-point tiebreak in final set starting with Roland Garros | Sports-Games

 All four tennis Grand Slams will use a 10-point tiebreak in the final set on a trial basis starting with the French Open in May, the governing body of the sport's most prestigious events said on Wednesday.
 According to the rules, matches tied at 6-6 in the final set will move into a tiebreak and the first player or team to reach 10 points with a difference of two will win the contest.

+All four tennis Grand Slams will use a 10-point tiebreak in the final set on a trial basis starting with the French Open in May, the governing body of the sport's most prestigious events said on Wednesday.

-The French Open, which begins on May 22 at Roland Garros, is currently the only major which does not have a final set tiebreak, with matches continuing until a player secures a two-game lead in the decider. "... the decision is based on a strong desire to create greater consistency in the rules of the game at the Grand Slams, and thus enhance the experience for the players and fans alike," the Grand Slam Board said in a statement.
+According to the rules, matches tied at 6-6 in the final set will move into a tiebreak and the first player or team to reach 10 points with a difference of two will win the contest. "... the decision is based on a strong desire to create greater consistency in the rules of the game at the Grand Slams, and thus enhance the experience for the players and fans alike," the Grand Slam Board said in a statement.

 "The Grand Slam Board plan to review the trial during the course of a full Grand Slam year, in consultation with the WTA, ATP and ITF, before applying for any permanent rule change."
 Each of the four Grand Slam had a different way of deciding the final set previously.